 - 5.7.1 The privileges of a pilot's licence may only be exercised in aircraft specified in the Aircraft Rating included in the licence.
 Full details concerning the Aircraft Rating Requirements are given in Chapter 11. - 5.7.2 An ATPL (A) will not be issued unless the applicant has qualified for the inclusion of a multi-engine aircraft required, as part of the certification process, to be operated with a co-pilot.
 The Chief Executive may accept other aeroplanes with sufficiently complex systems as meeting the above requirement. - 5.7.3 Where the applicant already holds a Fiji CPL (A), any aeroplane type included in those licences and in which he is current, may, subject to the requirements of paragraph 11.5.1, be included in the ATPL (A) without him having to take the technical examinations or the Aircraft Rating flight test for that type again.

-Where the applicant's CPL (A) does not include a rating for an aeroplane of the type specified in paragraph 5.7.2 or he wishes to include any other type not included in his specified in paragraph 5.7.2, or he wishes to include any other type not included in his previous licence, it will be necessary for him to satisfy the requirements for an additional type as specified in paragraph 11.5.
+Where the applicant's CPL (A) does not include a rating for an aeroplane of the type specified in paragraph 5.7.2, or he wishes to include any other type not included in his previous licence, it will be necessary for him to satisfy the requirements for an additional type as specified in paragraph 11.5.

-- 5.8.1 Full details concerning the Instrument Rating (Aeroplanes) are given in Chapter 12. - The holder of a professional pilot licence (aeroplanes) may not fly as pilot-in-command or as co-pilot in circumstances requiring compliance with the Instrument Flight Rules, nor as pilot-in-command under the other circumstances referred to in paragraph 12.1.1, unless the licence contains a valid Instrument Rating.
+- 5.8.1 Full details concerning the Instrument Rating (Aeroplanes) are given in Chapter 12. - 5.8.2 The holder of a professional pilot licence (aeroplanes) may not fly as pilot-in-command or as co-pilot in circumstances requiring compliance with the Instrument Flight Rules, nor as pilot-in-command under the other circumstances referred to in paragraph 12.1.1, unless the licence contains a valid Instrument Rating.